ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 There's only one last step.
 So far we haven't defined what the default value of the editor is, so it's empty.
 Let's fix that by defining an initial value.

 The value is just plain JSON.
-Here's one contains a single paragraph block with some text in it:
+Here's one containing a single paragraph block with some text in it:

 ```js
 // Create our default value...